ihor/NSPL/index.md

 }
 ```

-Also, let's define a function which returns all natural numbers.
+To have some data to operate on, let's define a function which returns all natural numbers.
 Since it returns all the natural numbers it never terminates:
 ```php
 function naturalNumbers()
 {